bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 config.time_zone = 'Central Time (US & Canada)'
 ```

-This is a setting for Rails itself.
-If you want to pass settings to individual Rails components, you can do so via the same `config` object in `config/application.rb`:
+This is a setting for Quails itself.
+If you want to pass settings to individual Quails components, you can do so via the same `config` object in `config/application.rb`:

 ```ruby
 config.active_record.schema_format = :ruby
 ```

-Rails will use that particular setting to configure Active Record.
+Quails will use that particular setting to configure Active Record.

-### Rails General Configuration
+### Quails General Configuration

-These configuration methods are to be called on a `Rails::Railtie` object, such as a subclass of `Rails::Engine` or `Rails::Application`.
+These configuration methods are to be called on a `Quails::Railtie` object, such as a subclass of `Quails::Engine` or `Quails::Application`.

-* `config.after_initialize` takes a block which will be run _after_ Rails has finished initializing the application.
+* `config.after_initialize` takes a block which will be run _after_ Quails has finished initializing the application.
 That includes the initialization of the framework itself, engines, and all the application's initializers in `config/initializers`.
 Note that this block _will_ be run for rake tasks.
 Useful for configuring values set up by other initializers:

     ```ruby
     config.after_initialize do